 One of the most celebrated festivals in the world is Oktoberfest!
 It has become so popular that it is no longer celebrated in only Germany, but also all over the world.
 Almost every city has its own version of Oktoberfest in the United States, but nothing compares to the real deal in Munich!
 That is why thousands of people travel to Munich to celebrate Oktoberfest during the months of late September to October.
-Whether you are backpacking through Germany or flying in from around the world, Oktoberfest definitely needs to be on your Munich itinerary and bucket list!
+Whether you are backpacking through Germany or have just one day in Munich, Oktoberfest definitely needs to be on your German itinerary!
 Moreover, if you have a list of countries to visit before 30, going to Germany during Oktoberfest should definitely be on it.
 With that said, there is so much information to know before your trip to Oktoberfest, such as where to rent lederhosen, which tents are the best, how to book tables and more.
 That is why I have created this guide of Oktoberfest for first-timers.
 My guide will cover everything you need to know to have an epic time at Oktoberfest in Munich, Germany!

 Expect prices for all accommodation to be high in Munich during Oktoberfest!
 Plan well in advance.
 Once you book your flight, book your hotel.
 An average hotel price for a decent hotel is around $180 a night and at least $250 for luxury hotels.
 Hostels will be the cheapest option but will fill up even quicker than hotels.
 Airbnb also costs an average of $150 and increase as they get closer to Oktoberfest.
 The last option is Couchsurfing, which is what we did, but we got extremely lucky.
 Most couch surfers only opened their places to their friends or said not to contact them during Oktoberfest.
 If you choose to go this route, you will be emailing a lot of hosts, but if you are as lucky as we were, it will be worth it!